lapolis/palinka_c2/README.md

   -j JUST_DECRYPT, --just_decrypt JUST_DECRYPT
                         Just decrypt the DB file and save on disk.
 ```
+The project name / file name will be used to create a Sqlite3 DB that will hold all the information about listeners, encryption keys, agents, commands and so on.
+The structure is is very simple (so far), easy to explore with sqlitebrowser.
 The terminal based main menu presents 4 tabs in which you can find all very basic functionalities of a C2 server.
 To navigate between tabs you can use:
 ```
 # to go left